 Parents who receive Autism Funding may use 20% of the total for equipment, books, training and travel costs.
 ACT's live events are considered eligible expenses by the Autism Funding Branch.
 For more information, please see Workshop Registration Using Autism Funding.

-The Surrey School District Education Centre (DEC) is located in Surrey on the northeast corner of 92 Ave and 140 St. It is a 10 minute bus ride from the King George Skytrain Station (321 Bus Line).
+The Surrey School Resource and Education Centre (REC) is located in Surrey on the northeast corner of 92 Ave and 140 St. It is a 10 minute bus ride from the King George Skytrain Station (321 Bus Line).
 Map